 Amy Conway-Hatcher's practice focuses on corporate internal investigations, corporate compliance matters and defending corporate and individual clients in criminal and civil enforcement matters before the Department of Justice, the Securities and Exchange Commission and other federal and state enforcement authorities.
 Ms. Conway-Hatcher's representations range from addressing discrete compliance problems to organizational compliance failures that require crisis management experience.

 Ms. Conway-Hatcher has a proven track record of helping companies navigate sensitive matters to reduce the impact of compliance problems on their businesses.
 She regularly works with management and other advisers to assess the impact of investigative findings or compliance matters in the U.S. and abroad and to develop coordinated strategies to minimize the legal, business and reputational impact of possible transgressions.
 Ms. Conway-Hatcher has handled a broad range of matters across industries including cross-border investigations involving the Foreign Corrupt Practices Act (FCPA), as well as matters implicating securities, health care, antitrust, U.S. sanctions, export, money laundering, tax, environmental, and workplace health and safety laws.
 She also has handled sensitive whistleblower and employment matters that potentially implicate management.
 Ms. Conway-Hatcher advises clients, including boards of directors, audit committees and management, on matters related to compliance and international regulatory issues, due diligence in connection with corporate transactions, and the development, implementation, evaluation and auditing of effective internal compliance and ethics programs.
 She regularly counsels clients on crisis management planning and assessment of risk related to matters with potentially significant media coverage.

 Chambers USA 2017

-Chambers USA ranked Ms. Conway-Hatcher in its 2014, 2015 and 2016 editions for Litigation: White Collar Crime & Government Investigations in Washington, D.C.
+Chambers USA ranked Ms. Conway-Hatcher in its 2014-2017 editions for Litigation: White Collar Crime & Government Investigations in Washington, D.C.
 Clients described Ms. Conway-Hatcher as a 'thoughtful, creative lawyer and persuasive advocate.'
-She is also recognized by The Best Lawyers in America in 2016 for her experience in White Collar matters, and Ms. Conway-Hatcher was selected by Global Investigations Review and Who's Who Legal in 2016 as among the world's leading investigations lawyers.
+She is also recognized by The Best Lawyers in America in 2016-2017 for her experience in White Collar matters, and Ms. Conway-Hatcher was selected by Global Investigations Review and Who's Who Legal in 2016 as among the world's leading investigations lawyers.
 Most recently, she was recognized by Washingtonian Magazine’s 2017 edition of Washington, D.C.’s Top Lawyers for White Collar.